soundpress/RulesOfNYC/docs/c27/index.rst

 *§ 3-01 Applicability.* ::

-These regulations apply to Comptroller investigations, determinations, hearings, reports and recommendations, and orders under New York state real property tax law Section 421-a (16)(c) and to Comptroller investigations, determinations, hearings and reports and recommendations made to City agencies under the living wage provisions of New York City administrative code Section 6-109.
+These regulations apply to Comptroller investigations, determinations, hearings, reports and recommendations, and orders under New York state real property tax law § 421-a(16)(c) and to Comptroller investigations, determinations, hearings and reports and recommendations made to City agencies under the living wage provisions of New York City Administrative Code § 6-109.